Birth Control Implant

 What Are the Benefits?

-The benefits of using a birth control implants are convenience, safety and simplicity.
+The benefits of using a birth control implants are that its convenient, safe, and simple.
 This is why it is a popular choice among women.

 Here are the reasons why women like the implant:

 - No daily medicine required

 - No prep work needed before vaginal intercourse

 - Ability to use the implant while breastfeeding